JNPauli/Emotional_Machines/open-lab-notebook/Documentation.md

 Vision: Input to protect app: Output -> Category and valence.

 Also: Some features are extracted with Alexnet and so forth.
 How can I adapt my own CNN, so the features do not have to be extracted from alexnet and then be put into the model?
+Meaning it is "ready to use".

+How do I train my model on the emotic dataset?
+Dont I have to adapt the structure then?